Édgar González (footballer, born 1979)

-Edgar Daniel González Brítez (born 4 October 1979) is a Paraguayan football defensive midfielder.
-He currently plays for Cerro Porteño.
+Edgar Daniel González Brítez (born 4 October 1979) is a Paraguayan former footballer who played as a defensive midfielder.

 Career

 In June 2007, González was selected for the Paraguay national football team that competed in the 2007 Copa America.
 After that tournament, he was transferred to the Argentine side Estudiantes de La Plata.
 Having no opportunity to play, he moved on loan to Olimpia.

 In September, González was again loaned out to Alianza Lima.